NVlabs/VILA/README.md

 VILA is a family of open VLMs designed to optimize both efficiency and accuracy for efficient video understanding and multi-image understanding.

 ## 💡 News
+- \[2025/7\] We release [Long-RL](https://github.com/NVlabs/Long-RL) that supports RL training on VILA/LongVILA/NVILA models with long videos.
 - \[2025/6\] We release [PS3 and VILA-HD](https://nvlabs.github.io/PS3/).
 PS3 is a vision encoder that scales up vision pre-training to 4K resolution.
 VILA-HD is VILA with PS3 as the vision encoder and shows superior performance and efficiency in understanding high-resolution detail-rich images.
 - \[2025/1\] As of January 6, 2025 VILA is now part of the new Cosmos Nemotron vision language models.
 - \[2024/12\] We release [NVILA](https://arxiv.org/abs/2412.04468) (a.k.a VILA2.0) that explores the full stack efficiency of multi-modal design, achieving cheaper training, faster deployment and better performance.